wp-plugins/rublon/readme.txt

 After a successful installation, the plugin can be updated automatically in the "Plugins" section of the Administation Panel.

 == Changelog ==

+= 1.2.7 =
+* Croatian and Serbian language support added, thanks to Borisa Djuraskovic from www.webhostinghub.com

 = 1.2.6 =
 * Spanish language support added, thanks to Andrew Kurtis from www.webhostinghub.com